Boeing Slow To 'Own' Recent Air Disasters, Analysts Say

 In the wake of the crash, Boeing put out a bulletin to emphasize what pilots should do in case of a faulty sensor.
 It did not mention that the sensor feeds an automated flight control software feature called MCAS that was suspected of forcing the Lion Air plane into a nosedive.
 The FAA certified the 737 Max to fly without requiring pilots to train on or even know about MCAS.

-After that, business as usual resumed, and orders kept pouring in for the 737 Max, the fastest-selling jet in the company's history.
+After that business as usual resumed, and orders kept pouring in for the 737 Max, the fastest-selling jet in the company's history.

 Then on March 10, a 737 Max flown by Ethiopian Airlines crashed, with 157 casualties.

-Over the next two days, countries from China to Europe grounded the plane.
+Over the next two days, countries from China to Europe grounded the planes.

-But in the U.S., Boeing CEO Dennis Muilenburg announced that the company was developing an update to its MCAS software, and that the FAA did not require any further action.
+But in the U.S., Boeing's CEO announced that the company was developing an update to its MCAS software, and that the FAA did not require any further action.
 And Muilenburg even called the White House to say there was no data to support grounding the planes.

 Erik Bernstein, vice president of Bernstein Crisis Management in Monrovia, Calif., says this reaction may have aimed to protect Boeing legally.
 "You don't want to say something that is then translated in a court of law as an admission of guilt," he says.

-He says that, in the short-term, the tactic could also have financial benefit.
+He says that, in the short term, the tactic could also have financial benefits.

 "I would assume that they were selling those planes up to the day they got grounded, or at least attempting to," he says.
 "They're keeping business partners and investors from being spooked."

-Boeing says it was not avoiding responsibility but rather, waiting for the facts to emerge.
+Boeing says it was not avoiding responsibility, but rather waiting for the facts to emerge.

-"Airplane accident investigations are a tragic, horrific and sad undertaking but they must be underpinned by fact and data," said Boeing spokesman Gordon Johndroe.
+"Airplane accident investigations are a tragic, horrific and sad undertaking, but they must be underpinned by fact and data," said Boeing spokesman Gordon Johndroe.

-Richard Levick, CEO of the Washington, D.C.-based Levick communications firm, says Boeing's response did not go over well.
+Richard Levick, CEO of the Washington-based communications firm Levick, says Boeing's response did not go over well.
 "They weren't personal.
 They weren't empathetic.
 They were speaking like engineers and they weren't very visible," he says.

 Levick says Boeing didn't convince the flying public of the plane's safety.
 A telling moment was when Kayak.com offered passengers an option to filter out the 737 Max from their flight options.